cetinarslan-it/FullStackEmployeeIMSApp/ClientApp/README.md

 ## Adding Bootstrap

-You don’t have to use [Reactstrap](https://reactstrap.github.io/) together with React but it is a popular library for integrating Bootstrap with React apps.
+You don’t have to use [Reactstrap](https://reactstrap.github.io/) together with React but it is a popular employee for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

 Install Reactstrap and Bootstrap from npm.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well: